wangyu-/tiny-encrypted-udp-tunnel/README.md

 linux x64 and mips_ar71xx binaries have already been built.

 # usage
-this program is essentially a port forwarder which allows you to use a key for encryption/decryption at either side.if you use a pair of this program,one at local host,the other at remote host,they provide a tunnel together
+this program is essentially a port forwarder which allows you to use a key for encryption/decryption at either side.if you use a pair of them,one at local host,the other at remote host,they form a tunnel together

 forward -l [adressA:]portA -r [adressB:]portB  [-a passwdA] [-b passwdB]

-after being started,this program will forward all packet received from adressA:portA to adressB:portB. and all packet received back from adressB:portB will be forward back to adressA:portA. it can handle multiple udp connection well.
+after being started,this program will forward all packet received from adressA:portA to adressB:portB. and all packet received back from adressB:portB will be forward back to adressA:portA. it can handle multiple udp connection.

 basic option: